skanab/School_District_Analysis/README.md

 * A huge degcress in both math and reading percentage passed until 9th graders were removed from student population.
 * 9th grade averages not possible to calculate for THS 9th graders.
-* Reduction in Math and Eeading % passed in medium sized schools
+* Reduction in Math and Eeading % passed at medium sized schools
+* Reduction in Math and Eeading % passed at Charter Schools.